Covington and UMass-Lowell host Albany (NY)

 Lowell, Massachusetts; Thursday, 6 p.m.
 EST

-BOTTOM LINE: UMass-Lowell plays Albany (NY) after Yuri Covington scored 21 points in UMass-Lowell’s 66-54 loss to the Binghamton Bearcats.
+BOTTOM LINE: UMass-Lowell faces Albany (NY) after Yuri Covington scored 21 points in UMass-Lowell’s 66-54 loss to the Binghamton Bearcats.

-The River Hawks are 12-2 in home games.
-UMass-Lowell is second in the America East with 15.1 assists per game led by Quinton Mincey averaging 2.8.
+The River Hawks are 12-2 on their home court.
+UMass-Lowell ranks second in the America East with 15.1 assists per game led by Quinton Mincey averaging 2.8.

-The Great Danes have gone 4-6 against America East opponents.
-Albany (NY) is fourth in the America East scoring 74.1 points per game and is shooting 44.2%.
+The Great Danes are 4-6 in America East play.
+Albany (NY) is third in the America East scoring 37.0 points per game in the paint led by DeMarr Langford Jr. averaging 8.3.

-UMass-Lowell’s average of 6.8 made 3-pointers per game this season is just 0.4 more made shots on average than the 6.4 per game Albany (NY) allows.
-Albany (NY) averages 74.1 points per game, 0.7 more than the 73.4 UMass-Lowell gives up.
+UMass-Lowell scores 80.3 points, 6.7 more per game than the 73.6 Albany (NY) gives up.
+Albany (NY) averages 6.7 made 3-pointers per game this season, 0.8 fewer makes per game than UMass-Lowell allows.

-TOP PERFORMERS: Mincey is averaging 15.4 points and 6.3 rebounds for the River Hawks.
-Martin Somerville is averaging 14.2 points over the last 10 games.
+TOP PERFORMERS: Martin Somerville averages 2.3 made 3-pointers per game for the River Hawks, scoring 13.8 points while shooting 41.2% from beyond the arc.
+Mincey is averaging 15.4 points and 6.3 rebounds over the past 10 games.

-Amar’e Marshall is shooting 40.8% and averaging 13.7 points for the Great Danes.
-Amir Lindsey is averaging 1.2 made 3-pointers over the last 10 games.
+Amar’e Marshall is averaging 13.7 points and 1.5 steals for the Great Danes.
+Byron Joshua is averaging 12.1 points over the last 10 games.

 LAST 10 GAMES: River Hawks: 5-5, averaging 75.0 points, 33.8 rebounds, 13.5 assists, 5.2 steals and 4.5 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 70.4 points per game.